 The Winston School is accredited by the Western Association of Colleges and Schools and is certified by the State of California Department of Education.

-The Winston School is an independent, non-sectarian school governed by a Board of Trustees.
-There are currently ten trustees whose current president is Mark D. Kimball.
+The Winston School is an independent, non-sectarian school governed by a Board of Directors.
+There are ten trustees whose current president is Laura Cunitz.

 As a college preparatory school the curriculum has been developed to reflect that central purpose of the mission.
 Honors courses are offered in English.
-Advanced Placement courses are offered whenever individual students demonstrate preparation for study at the college level in a given discipline.
-Spanish is offered to fulfill foreign language requirements
+Students are offered the opportunity to take Advanced Placement exams whenever individual students demonstrate preparation for study at the college level in a given discipline.
+Spanish is offered to fulfill foreign language requirements.
+Academic and Visual/Performing Arts classes are A-G certified.

 Technology and Support Services

-Each student has access to iPads and software to support academic requirements in the classroom.
+Students have access to iPads and software to support academic requirements in the classroom.
 If contractually agreed, Winston offers counseling, speech and language and occupational therapy on site.
 Tutorial classes are offered to help students focus on completing work.
+Students can also receive extra help in home work club which is one day a week or in Saturday School.

 Visual and Performing Arts Program